fugue-project/fugue/README.md

 | [![Doc](https://readthedocs.org/projects/fugue/badge)](https://fugue.readthedocs.org) | [![Jupyter Book Badge](https://jupyterbook.org/badge.svg)](https://fugue-tutorials.readthedocs.io/) | [![Slack Status](https://img.shields.io/badge/slack-join_chat-white.svg?logo=slack&style=social)](http://slack.fugue.ai) |

-**Fugue is a unified interface for distributed computing that lets users execute Python, pandas, and SQL code on Spark and Dask without rewrites**.
+**Fugue is a unified interface for distributed computing that lets users execute Python, pandas, and SQL code on Spark, Dask and Ray without rewrites**.

 The most common use cases are:

 *   **Accelerating or scaling existing Python and pandas code** by bringing it to Spark or Dask with minimal rewrites.
 *   Using [FugueSQL](https://fugue-tutorials.readthedocs.io/tutorials/quick_look/ten_minutes_sql.html) to **define end-to-end workflows** on top of pandas, Spark, and Dask DataFrames.
 FugueSQL is an enhanced SQL interface that can invoke Python code with added keywords.
-*   Maintaining one codebase for pandas, Spark, and Dask projects. **Logic and execution are decoupled through Fugue**, enabling users to be focused on their business logic rather than writing framework-specific code.
+*   Maintaining one codebase for pandas, Spark, Dask and Ray projects. **Logic and execution are decoupled through Fugue**, enabling users to be focused on their business logic rather than writing framework-specific code.
 *   Improving iteration speed of big data projects.
 Fugue seamlessly scales execution to big data after local development and testing.
 By removing PySpark code, unit tests can be written in Python or pandas and ran locally without spinning up a cluster.

 For a more comprehensive overview of Fugue, read [this](https://towardsdatascience.com/introducing-fugue-reducing-pyspark-developer-friction-a702230455de) article.